ptcee/lootgobs/raw/osrad/OSRad.md

 # OSRad
-*A one page TTRPG of shredding, glory, and eating shit in the world of Orrelia*
+*A one page TTRPG of shredding, glory and eating shit in the world of Orrelia*

 You're a skater in the realm of Orrelia.
 Elf, goblin, dwarf, orc, lowfling, whatever.
 You've got your board and you know the sickest spots.